JungMinyong/enzo-dev/src/enzo/notes.md

 - multi pair wise communication failed. (too bad)

--background acceleration update needed.
+~~- background acceleration update needed.~~
--each star particle should have a variable of the rank that they belong
+- each star particle should have a variable of the rank that they belong

 - UpdateParticlePositions should be edited.
 - Star particles are updated from particle in the grids.